stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/perl.md

 ### Installation

+!!! tip "Perl modules installation is only necessary once"

+    You only need to install Perl modules once on Sherlock.
+Since fielsystems are shared, modules installed on one node will immediately be available on all nodes on the cluster.

-For instance, to install the `DateTime::TimeZone` module, you can do the
+As an example, to install the `DateTime::TimeZone` module, you can do the
 following:

 ```